 Once the screening process is completed for a child, and the parent/guardian has answered “No” to all questions, a designated staff member will come and take the child to the designated room.
 If a child is showing symptoms of Covid-19 or they have answered “Yes” to any of the screening questions or refuse to answer, they have then failed the screening and cannot enter the building.
 In these cases, children would not be allowed to return until the centre supervisor or designate has contacted Public Health for advice as to Next steps.

-If Cudley Corner Child Care becomes aware of any suspected or confirmed case of Covid-19 for any individual that attends the centre, the centre Supervisor will notify Public Health, our Program advisor Ina DeMelo, and the Halton Region.
+If Cudley Corner Child Care becomes aware of a confirmed case of Covid-19 for any individual that attends the centre, the centre Supervisor will notify Public Health, our Program advisor Ina DeMelo, and the Halton Region.
 We will submit a Serious Occurrence to the Ministry of Education and follow all direction from the Ministry and Public Health.
 Cudley Corner will immediately conduct a deep cleaning and disinfecting of the centre by a professional cleaning company.

 Management of Children with Symptoms of Covid-19

 Cudley Corner Child Care will maintain daily records of anyone that enters the facility and the approximate length of their stay.
 This includes cleaners, anyone doing maintenance work, people providing support for children with special needs, and those delivering food.
-The log book will be kept on premises.
+The logbook will be kept on premises.

 Maximum Group Size

 The maximum cohort size for each room will be no more than 15 children based on the square footage of the licenced space.
 Staff are NOT included in this number but will be considered part of the cohort that stays together (e.g 15 preschoolers + 2 staff).
 The only exception to this number is special needs resource consultants.